 - Google Keep – you could keep your notes online and read them wherever you are even if it’s not on your PC.
 It’s a simple matter as long as you have a Google Account.
 It’s browser-based so there’s no need to install anything.
 The only problem is accessing your note when you’re offline.

-- Evernote – is the software that put note taking to the next level.
+- Evernote – is the software that puts note-taking to the next level.
 You could store anything including text, pictures and PDFs.
 Like Google Keep, notes are stored online and has plenty of other features.

 And finally, the real work can’t begin without an office suite if you haven’t bought MS Office with your new PC.
 If you can’t afford MS Office just yet or don’t have use for most of its features, you can use these instead: